 Here’s our simple guide to wearing a beard well.

 1. Set A Goal: Seriously, act as if this is a new enterprise you’re starting, one that needs nurturing and growth (how good was that?).
 If you want to go low profile like, say, George Clooney, stick to that.
 If you want to look like the Houston Rocket’s James Harden, great.
 But it’ll take a bit more work.
 The point is, commit to a style and own it.
 And mind your face shape when picking (more on that in a sec).

 2. Face Shape Matters:

-Square: “A square face can suit any kind of beard, but either way, you’ll want to soften some stark lines—like cheekbones—for a more natural look,” says Melissa L’Etoile, one of our barbers at our Liberty Village spot.
-“Going shorter on the sides is a good idea for that reason, though it’s best to leave a little more in the chin area to keep things looking balanced.”
+Square: “A square face has lines you’d want to accentuate,” says D’Etoile.
+“Going on the shorter sides isn’t a bad idea for that reason, though it’s best to leave a bit more of it under the chin to keep things looking natural.”

 Round: Keep the sides quite short and grow it out a little more around the chin.
 Elongating your face is the idea here, not widening it.